VHS Revival gives you the lowdown on horror’s most unlikely compulsion.

 Fourteen years – more than enough time to realise that Camp Crystal Lake probably wasn’t the best location for a summer vacation of drunken frolicking, but almost every year the infamous hunting ground of the world’s most unrelenting serial killer would be reopened without discussion.
 Talk about slack law enforcement!

 When screwy old Tommy Jarvis was confined to a cell in Jason Lives! after warning Sheriff Garris of Jason’s impending return, he would question why the phone lines were suddenly down.
-Of course, the answer was obvious, they probably hadn’t paid their bill.
-Sheesh!

 The Immortal Jason Voorhees

 Last but certainly not least, the star attraction himself: Jason Voorhees.
-While Michael Myers may be considered the first indestructible killer of the sub-genre, he simply can’t hold a candle to Jason’s capacity for regeneration – that much has never been contested.
+While Michael Myers may be considered the first indestructible killer of the sub-genre, he simply cannot hold a candle to Jason’s capacity for regeneration ― that much has never been contested.

 While surviving the odd hack and stab may have seemed remotely plausible for a being of Jason’s brutish frame, toxic baths and year-long burials would prove just a little harder to swallow, while grenade explosions informed us that Jason’s immortality transcended the boundaries of physical flesh.